gzuidhof/starlit/README.md

 starlit
 ---

-The `starlit` command line tool and server for [Starboard Notebooks](https://github.com/gzuidhof/starboard-notebook) locally.
+The `starlit` command line testing tool and server for [Starboard Notebooks](https://github.com/gzuidhof/starboard-notebook) locally.

 ## Installation
 Pre-built binaries can be found on the [**Github releases page**](https://github.com/gzuidhof/starlit/releases/).